whitneylarose/ckan/doc/maintaining/installing/install-from-package.rst

 6. You're done!
 ---------------

-Open http://you-host-address in your web browser.
+Open http://your-host-address in your web browser.
 You should see the CKAN front
 page:

-You can now move on to :doc:`/maintaining/getting-started` to begin using and customizing your CKAN site.
+You can now move on to Getting Started to begin using and customizing your CKAN site.

 .. note:: The default authorization settings on a new install are deliberately
     restrictive.
 Regular users won't be able to create datasets or organizations.
-    You should check the :doc:`/maintaining/authorization` documentation, configure CKAN accordingly and grant other users the relevant permissions using the :ref:`sysadmin account <create-admin-user>`.
+    You should check the Authorization documentation, configure CKAN accordingly and grant other users the relevant permissions using the create-admin-user.